onflow/cadence/docs/language.md

     //
     event BarEvent(labelA fieldA: Int, labelB fieldB: Int)

-    // Invalid: A resource is not allowed to be used as an argument label
+    // Invalid: A resource type is not allowed to be used
     // because it would be moved and lost
     //
     event ResourceEvent(resourceField: @Vault)